Trevor-Davis/documentation/production-ready-deployment-steps.md

 ---
 # Azure VMware Solution (AVS) Deployment

 This article outlines the workflow of an Azure VMware Solution (AVS) deployment.
-The final result will be a production ready environment ready for VM creation and migration.
+The final result will be a production ready environment.

 ## Planning